guardian/jenkins/README.md

 8. You should be able to preview all atoms on this page: http://localhost:9000/open-platform/blog/related-content Here live: https://www.theguardian.com/open-platform/blog/related-content

 ## To Deploy

-* Publish the library to NPM
+1. Publish the library to NPM

-* Publish the library to Maven
+2. Publish the library to Maven

-Update Frontend to reference the new versions.
+3. Update Frontend to reference the new versions.

+*To publish to Maven*

+1. Open the sbt interactive shell: `sbt`

+2. Compile the code `compile`

+3. Release `release`

+4. Once the version has [updated on Maven](https://search.maven.org/#search%7Cga%7C1%7Catom-renderer), go to the Frontend app, find the Dependencies.scala file and update the version number for Atom-Renderer.
+Run `./sbt` to open the interactive console and then `compile` to pull in the new dependency.

+## Adding a new Atom?

+Make sure to add your new atom type in these two files in Atom-Renderer:

+* `src/main/resources/__flow__/types/atoms.fjs`

+* `webpack/atomTypes.js`

 *Contact us in #journalism-team if you have problems with the repo / readme.*